Last Updated on October 30, 2022.

 - Hedgehogs need plenty of room to move about and play.
 The minimum size recommended by most hedgehog enthusiasts is 24” x 24,” which equals 576 square inches, or four square feet.
 Some recommend a minimum of 24″ x 42′ which is 1,008 square inches.

-- Your cage should have enough room for a wheel, litter box, and sleeping bag or nest box, and eating area.
+- Your cage should have enough room for a wheel, litter box, sleeping bag or nest box, and eating area.
 Smaller cages don’t have room to accommodate cage accessories that are good to stimulate activity which enhances your hedgehog’s quality of life.

 - In the wild hedgehogs are reported to travel 4 to 7 miles per night in search of food, so it is best to provide the largest space possible for your new pet.
 Hedgehogs with plenty of room tend to be healthier and happier because they can exercise and explore.